Jakee4488/BookShop2-6005-secure-v2/README.md

 4. Register and log in to complete your purchase.

 ## Contributing
-First of all, thanks for your interest in helping make this project even better.
-Contributions help resolve rare bugs, accomplish neat new features, polish the code, and improve the documentation.
+Thank you for your interest in contributing to the project!
+Contributions help resolve rare bugs, add new features, polish the code, and improve the documentation.

-### Guidelines for contributing
+### Guidelines for Contributing
-- Compare against the `development` branch when creating a pull request.
-This allows time to test and modify code changes before merging them into the stable master branch with the next release.
+- Compare against the `development` branch when creating a pull request to allow time for testing and modification before merging into the stable master branch.
-- Travis CI is configured to build and verify all PRs.
-If your PR causes the build to fail, please add an additional commit that resolves any problems.
+- Ensure that Travis CI builds and verifies all pull requests.
+If your pull request causes the build to fail, please resolve any issues by adding additional commits.
-- If you want to earn some brownie points, create a JSFiddle that demonstrates your code changes.
-Seriously, this helps immensely and allows one or multiple people to easily provide feedback on the great work you've done.
+- Create a JSFiddle to demonstrate your code changes if possible, as this greatly helps with feedback.
-- Do your best to fully test your changes.
-Anticipate edge-case behavior.
+- Fully test your changes and anticipate edge-case behavior.
-- Try to keep your codebase that you're making changes to as up-to-date as possible with the origin.
-The project creates new releases frequently, so it's easy to fall behind if you've been working on something new for a while.
+- Keep your codebase up-to-date with the origin to avoid falling behind.

 ## Project Structure
-The key files and directories in this project are:
+Key files and directories in this project include:

 - **README.md:** This file.
 - **app/static/markdownEditor:** Contains the Markdown Editor files.